Tom Harp: Playing career

 Harp played football as a fullback at Miami University in 1945 and then as a quarterback at Muskingum University in 1949 and 1950, where he was a member of back-to-back Ohio Athletic Conference championship squads.

 Coaching career

 Harp began his coaching career in 1951 at Carrollton High School in Carrollton, Ohio, where he compiled a record of 20–6–1 over three seasons.
 He then moved on to Massillon Washington High School in Massillon, Ohio, tallying a mark of 18–2 over two seasons and winning the Ohio State title in 1954.
-From 1956 to 1960, Harp coached the backfield at the United States Military Academy under head coaches Earl Blaik and Dale Hall.
+From 1956 to 1960, Harp coached the backfield at the United States Military Academy under head coaches Earl Blaik and Dale Hall.Harp was the architect of the "Lonesome End" concept during his West Point tenure.

-From 1961 to 1965, Harp coached at Cornell, where he compiled a 19–23–3 record.
+From 1961 to 1965, Harp coached at Cornell, where he compiled a 19–23–3 record; when he began at Cornell, at age 33, he was the youngest head coach in the Ivy League.
 From 1966 to 1970, he coached at Duke, where he compiled a 22–28–1 record.
 From 1973 to 1977, he coached at Indiana State, where he compiled a 20–31 record.